Project Handel Hercules

 Hercules is an exciting narrative to express in two dimensions.
 The story is full of visually rich symbolism and emotional drama that can keep anyone’s imagination forever captured.
 To translate this, I chose the focal point to be the red chlamys (an ancient-Greek military-issued garment).
 The garment becomes known as the “blood cloak”.
 It is the iconic representation of what eventually destroys Hercules and Dejanira.
 The material is interpreted loosely, detailing some draping to indicate a fabric structure.
 Textures near the hemline turn to blurs of abstracted blood droplets to foreshadow destruction.

 My inspiration for this piece came from a lyric in a song by Lana Del Rey.
 “My rose garden dreams set fire by fiends.”
 This lyric stuck out to me when I heard the music by Handel and Haydn.
 It clicked with the story and just fit perfectly on the mood.
-The leaves that go up Hercules’s head represents fire and at the top they both diminish into fire.
-I went with a cameo style to the figures and kept them stone like as historic Greek statues were made and as on the carvings on vases.
+The leaves that go up Hercules’s head represent fire and at the top, they both diminish into the fire.
+I went with a cameo style to the figures and kept them stone-like as historic Greek statues were made and as on the carvings on vases.
 I added music notes as a background which represents the orchestra.
 As well as a statue of Hercules as a representation.
 My image and how it was made helped me find my unique style.

 For this piece I wanted to do something a little different than what I thought most people would choose.
 I took the direction of making the shape of the hydra in blood because it was the hydra’s blood that made the arrows poisonous.
 I got my inspiration to do this particular piece from the little bit of information provided when it talked about the poisoned arrows.

-This project was an opportunity to try a new media with ink on white scratchboard.
+This project was an opportunity to try a new medium with ink on white scratchboard.
 The image is inspired by the Greek and Roman sculptures.
-The line work was influenced by pen and ink masters in the past.
+The linework was influenced by pen and ink masters in the past.
 I would ask everyone to pay attention to the amount of detail I carefully put into this artwork.

 I chose to depict Dejanira as a violin and Hercules as a trumpet because the instruments in my piece help to convey the emotions of these characters.
 Dejanira has broken strings and frayed bow hairs to show how completely broken she is.
 Dejanira is seen crying in agony over the loss of Hercules.
 I felt that Nessus played Dejanira like a violin using her to get back at Hercules and making her miserable in the end.
 Nessus is seen smiling while holding Dejanira because his evil plan has worked.
 Hercules is seen with Nessus’ cloak on, melting and inflamed.